Published by Christina Riley. Last Updated on February 26, 2024.

 - Tunnels galore, including 25 on the North Carolina side.
 Virginia only has ONE, if you want to keep score.

-- Roadside stops for apple picking, peaceful picnic spots, conveniently placed restaurants and places to stay (Switzerland Inn and Pisgah Inn).
+- Roadside Blue Ridge Parkway scenic stops include apple picking opportunities, peaceful picnic spots, conveniently placed restaurants, and places to stay (Switzerland Inn and Pisgah Inn).

-- Easiest of all to access is the gorgeous overlooks, some of which we’ll mention in our section dedicated to Blue Ridge Parkway stops.
+- Easiest of all to access is the gorgeous overlooks, some of which we’ll mention in our section dedicated to stops along the Blue Ridge Parkway.

 Waterfalls On the Blue Ridge Parkway (or Nearby)

-This is a list of waterfalls either on the Blue Ridge Parkway or easily accessible from the parkway.
-We share each of these falls in order along with the other stops, but just wanted to highlight them here.
+This is a list of waterfalls either accessible from the Parkway or nearby.
+We share each of these falls in order along with the other Blue Ridge Parkway stops but just wanted to highlight them here.

 - Milepost 316.3 Linville Falls